what is a layoff

 A merger is a situation in which a company/operating unit is merged with another company/operating unit to form a new company/unit.
 Similarly, a buyout (commonly called acquisition) is a situation where the ownership of a company/operating unit is transferred to another company to become its part owing to a purchase.

-In both these situations, a layoff may occur because the newly formed company (or existing company which buys out another) may have altered job positions, staff requirements, job titles etc. As a result, they may evaluate the current workforce and accordingly decide if all the previously employed people must be retained or can be laid off.
+In both these situations, a layoff may occur because the newly formed company (or existing company that buys out another) may have altered job positions, staff requirements, job titles, etc. As a result, they may evaluate the current workforce and accordingly decide if all the previously employed people must be retained or can be laid off.

 3. Layoffs due to Staff Redundancy

 This is another common cause of layoffs.
-Staffing redundancies may include factors such as change in job titles, redundant job positions which are no longer required, overstaffed departments, outsourcing of workforce etc.
+Staffing redundancies may include factors such as a change in job titles, redundant job positions that are no longer required, overstaffed departments, outsourcing of workforce, etc.

 These factors may mean that a few employees of a company will lose their jobs and will have to be laid off since the company no longer has work to offer to them.
-They may be laid off on a temporary basis due to current overstaffing or may do so permanently owing to a change in the company’s overall staff requirements.
+They may be laid off temporarily due to current overstaffing or may do so permanently owing to a change in the company’s overall staff requirements.

 4. Company Relocation